The best 75-inch TVs 2023: deluxe 4K and 8K TVs that bring the cinema home

 Not the brightest

-The Samsung AU7100 is Samsung's affordable 4K LED TV range, and it delivers a lot of bang for your buck: this may be an absolutely massive 4K TV, but it doesn't have an absolutely massive price tag.
-It has Samsung's latest and very impressive Smart TV interface, surprisingly good picture quality for the money and some strong gaming features, and it's one of the best TVs under £1000.
+The Samsung AU7100 is one of the most affordable 4K LED TVs you can buy right now, and it delivers a lot of bang for your buck: this may be an absolutely massive 4K TV, but it doesn't have an absolutely massive price tag.
+Remember too that it has Samsung's impressive Smart TV interface built into it too.